BPP-Search: Enhancing Tree of Thought Reasoning for Mathematical Modeling Problem Solving: Dataset Generation

 \subsection{PRM Dataset Preparation}

 To implement process supervision within the tree structure, we introduce the PRM~\cite{prm_google, prm_openai}, which assigns a score to each intermediate step in the reasoning process.
-There are two main approaches to generating training data for PRMs. \cite{prm_google, prm_openai} rely on manually labeling each intermediate step while \cite{mcts-1, mcts-2, mcts-3, mcts-4, mcts-5} leverage MCTS to assign scores to intermediate steps.
+There are two main approaches to generating training data for PRMs. \citet{prm_google, prm_openai} rely on manually labeling each intermediate step while \citet{mcts-1, mcts-2, mcts-3, mcts-4, mcts-5} leverage MCTS to assign scores to intermediate steps.

-MCTS-based methods rely on wide and deep trees to generate labeled process data through extensive rollouts, ensuring score convergence for intermediate nodes but demanding significant computational resources.
+MCTS-based methods rely on wide and deep trees to generate labeled process data through extensive rollouts, ensuring score convergence for intermediate nodes but demanding significant computational resources and incurring Reward Hacking~\cite{lilianweng}.
 In contrast, manually labeled data is deterministic and directly captures the intended reasoning process without relying on approximations.

 We first utilize the CoT and ToT frameworks across various policy models, including GPT~\cite{gpt4}, LLama~\cite{llama31}, and Qwen series~\cite{qwen25-math}, applied to the NL4Opt~\cite{nl4opt} and MAMO-ComplexLP~\cite{complexLP} training datasets.
 Examples with consistent objective values are assumed to have correct modeling processes and therefore do not require manual labeling.
 Although the StructuredOR dataset already includes detailed modeling process annotations and serves as a source of high-quality positive examples, we adopt the same procedures to further augment its training data.